junaid1460/v8-perf/gc.md

 #### Memory Partition and Parallelization

 - heap memory is partitioned into fixed-size chunks, called _pages_
-- _young generation evacuation_ is archieved in parallel by copying memory based on pages
+- _young generation evacuation_ is achieved in parallel by copying memory based on pages
 - _memory compaction_ parallelized on page-level
 - young generation and old generation compaction phases don't depend on each other and thus are parallelized